logmatic/logmatic-js/README.md

 - Use the library as a logger.
 Everything is forwarded to Logmatic.io as JSON documents.
 - Metas and extra attributes
-- Forward every JavaScript errors
+- Forward every JavaScript errors (optional)
-- Forward JavaScript's console logs
+- Forward JavaScript's console logs (optional)
-- Track real client IP address and user-agent
+- Track real client IP address and user-agent (optional)
 - Small minified script of 2kb

 ## Quick Start